jentery/mdia360v1/index.md

 Be sure to check the class notebook after this session.

+*Please email me if you have any questions or concerns about Worksheet 3.*

 ## Th 6 March: Adventure and Fiction

 We'll study adventure games and interactive fiction, including visual novels and narrative games.
 How do they encourage exploration without relying on action?